 No, not officially.
 The recent law change added the grounds for divorce of irretrievable breakdown of the marriage for a period of six months, which is New York’s version of no-fault.

 Yes.
 Your spouse’s lack of consent has no effect on your ability to obtain a divorce.
-Once you commence an action, your spouse needs to be personally served a summons through a Notice of a Summons with Complaint.
-Once served, he or she will only have a certain amount of days to respond or they will be in default.
+Once you commence an action, your spouse needs to be personally served with a summons through a Notice of Summons with Complaint.
+Once served, he or she will only have a certain number of days to respond, or they will be in default.

 There are numerous factors considered by either the Supreme Court (when in conjunction with a divorce) or the Family Court prior to awarding custody to a parent.
 However, the overriding factor is the best interests of the child.